PM, TN Guv, Stalin pay tributes to Muthuramalinga Thevar | Politics

 Expelled AIADMK leader Panneerselvam paid tributes at Thevar's native Pasumpon in Ramanathapuram district.

-AMMK leader T T V Dhinakaran, PMK founder S Ramadoss and others hailed the late leader.
+AMMK leader T T V Dhinakaran, BJP state chief K Annamalai, former CM J Jayalalithaa's close aide V K Sasikala and others paid floral tributes to the late leader.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)